Lancashire Militia: Napoleonic Wars

-The Peace of Amiens was shortlived, and the militia was called out again in March and April 1803.
+The Peace of Amiens was short-lived, and the militia was called out again in March and April 1803.
 Once again, the regiments moved around the country, sometimes in garrisons, at other times in anti-invasion camps or guarding Prisoner-of-war camps.
 In the summer of 1805 the 1st RLM was on duty at Weymouth, Dorset, while the royal family was in residence.
 In 1811 the 1st RLM was diverted to the Nottingham area to guard against the Luddite disturbances.
 The 3rd RLM was granted the subtitle Prince Regent's Own in 1813.

 Over the same period the 2nd RLM had been successively stationed at Chelmsford, Sunderland, Liverpool, Hull and Tiverton, Devon, the 3rd RLM at Exeter, Bristol, Gosport, Alton, Chichester and Dover.

 Local militia

 Although the volunteer corps had been reformed after the resumption of the war, their quality varied widely and their numbers steadily declined.
 One of the chief reasons to join was to avoid the militia ballot.
 They were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
 If their ranks could not be filled voluntarily the militia ballot was employed.
 In Lancashire the local militia regiments were organised by townships or hundreds: